pbearne/wp-site-verification-tool/readme.txt

 Tags: Site Verication, tool, VIP, webmaster, certication Requires at least: 3.6
 Tested up to: 3.6
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later

 Site Verication Tool via file or head tag.

 == Description ==

-This is a sinple tool help you provide the site verication for any service that you need via a comment / meta in the head section or via a file URL.
+This is a sinple tool that helps you provide the site verication code amd files for any service that you need via a comment / meta in the head section or via a file URL.

-Examples:
+This is the genric site certication tool add the plug-in and turn it on as needed.
+No more FTPing a file to the site root or added tags to the header.php in the template.

+Some examples:
 Google webmaster tool needs a file called <strong>googleXXXXXXXXXXXXX.html</strong>  with no contents or
 <strong>&lt;meta name="google-site-verification" content="XXXXXXXXXXXXXXXXXXXXXXXXXXXXX" /></strong> in the head,

-Trustwave wants a file called <strong>cert.html</strong> with the contents of
+Trustwave SSL wants a file called <strong>cert.html</strong> with the contents of
-<strong>"Trustwave SSL Validation Page"</strong> ',"wp_site_verification_tool"
+<strong>"Trustwave SSL Validation Page"</strong>

 == Installation ==